sebastiangoetz/RuMROS/maze-world-generator/README.md

 * Detects and merges consecutive wall cells into larger wall segments
 * Reduces number of Gazebo model `<include>` elements for better simulation performance
 * Supports wall segments of sizes `[8m, 4m, 2m, 1m]`

+### Pathfinding & Connectivity
+* **BFS algorithm** used for pathfinding and connectivity verification
+* Ensures all areas of the maze are reachable from the start position
+* Provides visual representation of the optimal path through the maze

+### Performance Optimization
+* **Simple collision shapes** significantly improve simulation performance
+* **Optimal performance** achieved with single-floor mazes
+* Each additional floor adds substantial performance overhead

 ### Maze Positioning and Export